 Ask an expert: what to know about working with an agent, broker or consultant

-Learn about three types of health insurance professionals and how they can help from Graber and Associates Agents Jose Addink and Ryan Graber and Sanford Health Plan Broker Account Manager Hollie Scott.
+Learn about three types of health insurance professionals and how they can help.

-What’s the difference between an agent, broker and consultant?
+What’s the difference between an agent, a broker and a consultant?

-Consultants also represent multiple companies but may provide additional services for a fee, such as compliance reporting, assistance with ancillary benefits and plan administration.
-Additionally, consultants typically work with large group employers and are actively involved in your company’s plan year-round.
+A consultant also represents multiple companies but may provide additional services for a fee, such as compliance reporting, assistance with supplementary benefits and plan administration.
+Additionally, a consultant typically works with large group employers and is actively involved in your company’s plan year-round.